-Dr. Ahmed is the author of “Perspectives On Responsible Design Among Minority, Millennial Graphic Designers” The International Journal of Design in Society 12(4): 29-44 (2018), and the essay “Minority Designers – Leading the Charge Toward Responsible Design” in Citizen Designer: Perspectives on Design Responsibility (Second Edition) edited by Steven Heller and Véronique Vienne (2018, Allworth Press with SVA NYC).
-She has served as a journal reviewer for the International Journal of Communication and Design Principles and Practices, and regularly serves on graduate MFA thesis committees.
-She was a panelist at the Incentivizing Responsible Design: What Makes It Worth It? panel discussion.
-Her work has been exhibited in the annual Howard University Department of Art Faculty Exhibitions (2014-2018).
+She is the author of “Minority, Millennial Graphic Designers Say No to the ‘Road to Hell’” in Design and Culture 12(1): 31-55 (2020), “Perspectives On Responsible Design Among Minority, Millennial Graphic Designers” The International Journal of Design in Society12(4): 29-44 (2018), and the essay “Minority Designers – Leading the Charge Toward Responsible Design” in Citizen Designer: Perspectives on Design Responsibility (Second Edition) edited by Steven Heller and Véronique Vienne (2018, Allworth Press with SVA NYC).
+Dr. Ahmed served as a reviewer on the Broward County Cultural Division Citizen Review Panel, the Advisory Review Panel for the DC Commission on the Arts and Humanities, and also for the International Journal of Communication and Design Principles and Practices.
+She facilitated the Q&A after Antionette Carroll’s DC Design Week keynote in October 2019 and was a panelist at Howard University's "Incentivizing Responsible Design: What Makes It Worth It?" discussion.

 Dr. Ahmed co-curated the 2020 virtual 3D exhibitions in the Department of Art at Howard University.
 Her work has been exhibited in the annual Howard University Department of Art Faculty Exhibitions (2014-2020) and as Howard faculty, Dr. Ahmed regularly served on graduate MFA thesis committees.
 Her courses include Graphic Design, Typography, Professional Print Design, Design for Advertising, Magazine and News Design, Web Development and Interactive Media, Desktop Web Publishing, 2D Design, Color Theory and Computer Graphics.